azazhe1/Ransomware/README.md

 >By using this project, you agree to abide by all applicable laws and take full responsibility for your actions.
 The author assumes no liability for any misuse.

 ## Generating RSA Keys
-Before anything else, we need to generate our RSA key pair!
+Before anything else, we need to generate our RSA key pair.

 Run the following commands to create your private and public keys:
 ```bash
 openssl genpkey -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:2048